 The worst revisionist claim is that the South fought for states’ rights and not slavery, which has been thoroughly debunked.
 Not only was the South very obviously trying to protect slavery, but whenever the rule of law had interfered with maintaining slavery in the past, the South became a burning advocate for federal power.
 Only after the executive branch was no longer friendly to slavery (i.e. after Lincoln’s election), did the South begin to harp on states’ rights.

 Revisionists over-vilify Lincoln for his “unconstitutional” suppression of the South.
-While it is arguable that Lincoln should have acted in the spirit of the Declaration of Independence and let the South peacefully secede, he did have the authority, under the mildly centralizing Constitution, to put down the southern insurrection.
+While it is arguable that Lincoln should have acted in the spirit of the Declaration of Independence (and the Articles of Confederation) and let the South peacefully secede, he did have the authority, under the mildly centralizing Constitution, to put down the southern insurrection.
 So the war effort was not itself unconstitutional.
 That he maneuvered the South into starting the war, on the other hand, by making them fire the first shot — a point widely accepted, even by scholarly giants like Shelby Foote and Bruce Catton — was certainly unethical.
 But that’s actually a minor offense.
 The real point is that the Civil War should not have been fought at all.

 Here’s the run-down of what I consider to be Lincoln’s worst sins.
 They fall under what he did for slavery, the Indians, and civil liberties.
 He fails in all categories.